 UAH’s Center for Cybersecurity Research and Education (CCRE) offers an interdisciplinary approach to defending networks, data, and computer operating systems from adversarial attacks.
-In additional to providing educational opportunities such as camps and scholarships, the CCRE also engages in cutting-edge research on a wide variety of cybersecurity-related topics, including identity management, supply chain security, intrusion detection, vulnerability analysis, medical device security, and digital forensic.
+In addition to providing educational opportunities such as camps and scholarships, the CCRE also engages in cutting-edge research on a wide variety of cybersecurity-related topics, including identity management, supply chain security, intrusion detection, vulnerability analysis, medical device security, and digital forensics.
 On June 2007, The University of Alabama in Huntsville (UAH) was designated a National Center of Academic Excellence (CAE) in Information Assurance Education (IAE) for the academic years 2007-2012 by the National Security Agency (NSA) and the Department of Homeland Security (DHS).
 UAH was re-designated for the academic years 2012-2021.
-UAH was re-designated for the academic years 2012-2021.
 In 2014, UAH received the designation of National Center of Academic Excellence/Cyber Defense for the period 2014-2021.
 UAH’s information security curriculum meets the NSA Committee on National Security Systems standards 4011 and 4012.
-For further details on the curriculum contact the Center for Cybersecurity Research and Education at 256.824.6576 or firstname.lastname@example.org.
+For details on the curriculum, please contact CCRE at 256.824.6576 or firstname.lastname@example.org.